gofer-engine/gofer-engine.github.io/index.md

   .run()
 ```

 This is just a minimal example to set up a pass-through interface engine logging messages to files.
 Gofer Engine is much more capable than just a simple pass-through engine.
 It also supports filtering, transforming, queuing, events, routing, and much more.
+[See More OOP Interface Channel Development](./developing-interface-channels-in-oop.md)

 - Gofer Engine includes strongly typed classes for TypeScript developers.
 It can run in any Node.JS environment wherever you want to deploy, on a server, on your developing workstation, or in docker containers.
 - Easily enable CI/CD pipelines with git repos and develop channels using either OOP or strongly typed configuration files.